What is a go-to-market data strategy?

 Reverse ETL is the process of pushing warehouse data back to operational systems.
 The value: reps see enriched data in their CRM without manual entry, marketers target segments based on warehouse-computed audiences.

-UI-based data orchestration workflows bridge IT and revenue teams, automating data flow from cloud data warehouses into CRMs and marketing automation platforms.
-These workflows enrich and standardize data in transit.
+GTM Studio's codeless orchestration canvas bridges IT and revenue teams, automating data flow from cloud data warehouses into CRMs and marketing automation platforms without engineering tickets, enriching and standardizing data in transit.

 Where data flows: